Onam – Festival and Carnival of Kerala

 Since he dearly loved his land and people, he said he would love to visit them once every year.
 The King’s nobility moved Mahavishnu and he granted the boon, wherein he could visit his land once a year and that he would always remain one of the most loved of kings

 As per the belief of people, King Mahabali sacrificed himself with everything he had to stand true to his words.
 As a recompense for all the sacrifices made by him, he stays in the memories of the people till today.
 He along with his followers became immortal in the memories of people and remembered in the form of celebration of the Onam festival.

 In the Malayalam month of Chingam (in August / September as the Malayalam calendar is a lunar calendar) it is believed that Mahabali visits Kerala – and that is Onam time.
 All houses are decked to receive the King.
-Among other things homes are decked with floral carpets called Pookkalam.
+Among other things, homes are decked with floral carpets called Pookkalam or Rangoli.
 Courtyards are adorned with clay pyramids decorated with wet rice flour.
 And Mahabali is said to visit homes on the second Onam day – Thiruvonam.

 Each day of the Onam festival has its beauty and ceremonial significance.
 People house deities in their house and temple authorities perform different types of rituals on all the days of the festival.
 On each day the sculpture of Lord Vamana is adorned like one of the ten incarnations of Lord Vishnu.